dguerri/random-tech-stuff/Stress and burnout/index.md

 Since I am an optimist, I nevertheless started to see value even in my failures to progress.
 I, unconsciously, reframed difficulties as opportunities for growth and learning.

 Anyway, guess what?
 I worked for that company 7 years.
 Promotions came, ratings came, when I grew enough to deserve them.

-To be honest, I didn't get where I wanted to be in that company.
+I am nowhere near where I wanted to be.
 Life goals are moving targets anyway.
 But I learned to appreciate every milestone reached.
-Now I can say I even like bigger challenges and stress coming with them, once I cracked my own stressors and refined my stress detectors.
-(Challenges like moving to Google and almost start over!)
+Once I cracked my own stressors and refined my stress detectors, I am more confident in taking bigger challenges, and the stress coming with them.

 Of course, not everyone is a natural optimist.
 Pessimists tend to view bad situations as signs of larger-scale problems that could have lasting impact.
 For them, as for the optimists, my best advice is to think rationally about stressful situations, close the stress-response cycle to get lucidity, and reframe failures as opportunities.